Sex Hormone Binding Globulin (SHBG)

 What It Is, Why It Matters, and How to Interpret Your Results

-Sex hormone binding globulin plays a central role in regulating how much testosterone is available to tissues.
-When interpreted in context, SHBG helps explain why total testosterone alone often fails to reflect true androgen activity.
+Sex hormone binding globulin plays a central role in regulating how much testosterone and estrogen are available to tissues.
+When interpreted in context, SHBG helps explain why total hormone levels alone often fail to reflect true biological activity.

 Quick Take

-Sex hormone binding globulin, commonly called SHBG, is a protein that binds testosterone in the bloodstream and regulates how much hormone is biologically available.
-SHBG does not change how much testosterone is produced, but it strongly influences how testosterone is distributed and accessed by tissues.
+Sex hormone binding globulin, commonly called SHBG, is a protein that binds testosterone and estradiol in the bloodstream and regulates how much hormone is biologically available.
+SHBG does not change how much hormone is produced, but it strongly influences how testosterone and estrogen are distributed and accessed by tissues.

-Differences in SHBG explain why individuals with similar total testosterone levels can experience very different physiological effects.
-SHBG is essential for accurate interpretation of total and free testosterone.
+Differences in SHBG explain why individuals with similar total hormone levels can experience very different physiological effects.
+SHBG is essential for accurate interpretation of total and free testosterone and, in women, estradiol balance as well.

 Why Strive for Optimal SHBG?